nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**
 1. User gets the <ins>list of appointments(UC03)<ins>.
-2. User enters command to group appointments either by their tags or patient.
+2. User enters command to group appointments either by their tags or patient or mark status.
 3.  idENTify displays the appointment list grouped by the specified key.

     Use case ends.